bigbio/quantms/docs/output.md

 MSstats output is generated for all three pipelines DDA-LFQ, DDA-ISO and DIA-LFQ.
 A simple tsv file ready to be read by the OpenMStoMSstats function of the MSstats R package.
 It should hold the same quantities as the consensusXML but rearranged in a "long" table format with additional information about the experimental design used by MSstats.

+##### Triqler

+Output to be used as input in Triqler has similar information in a tsv format as the output for MSstats.
+Additionally, it contains quantities for decoy identifications and search engine scores.

 #### mzTab